*Updated December 2, 2021

 Most students stress out about financial aid and the FAFSA, particularly as the deadline gets closer.
 But don’t worry.
-In this article, I will give you the five key lessons I have learned about the FAFSA after dealing with it for the six years I have been in college and graduate school thus far.
-Hopefully, these tips will help you whether you are a first year FAFSA completer or someone who has completed it multiple times and just needs a refresher.
+In this article, I will give you the five key lessons I have learned about the FAFSA after dealing with it during my four years of undergraduate years, as well as grad school.
+Hopefully, these tips will help you whether you are a first-time FAFSA completer or someone who has completed it multiple times and just needs a refresher.

 1. Start early